-After approval or conditional approval of funding by the Board, CWCB staff will direct the applicant to revise and supplement submitted documents if required for issuance of a purchase order or execution of a contract.
-Grants less than \$100,000 will be implemented by use of a purchase order.
-Grants for \$100,000 or more will require execution of a contract.
+After approval of funding by the Board, CWCB staff will direct the applicant to revise and supplement submitted documents if required for issuance of a purchase order or execution of a contract.
+Grants less than \$100,000 will be implemented through a purchase order.
+Grants for \$100,000 or more will require additional time to execute a state grant contract.